 Unless Monica Geller is your alter ego, cleaning your house falls somewhere between dinner with your ex and doing your taxes—aka it’s the worst.
 But that amazing feeling you get afterward as you revel in your sparkling abode is sooooo satisfying.
-Here, five steps to help you vacuum properly so that you can spend less time cleaning and more time basking in your dirt-free digs.
+Here, how to vacuum in five easy steps—so that you can spend less time cleaning and more time basking in your dirt-free digs.

 Get all those other annoying cleaning tasks out of the way first, so that all of that dirt and grime that trickled down to the ground while you were dusting (because of course you’re dusting, right?) will get picked up by your vacuum cleaner.